pingidentity/terraform-provider-pingone/docs/resources/agreement_enable.md

 page_title: "pingone_agreement_enable Resource - terraform-provider-pingone"
 subcategory: "Platform"
 description: |-
-  Resource to create and manage agreements in a PingOne environment.
+  Resource to create and manage the enabled status of an agreement in a PingOne environment.
 ---

 # pingone_agreement_enable (Resource)

-Resource to create and manage agreements in a PingOne environment.
+Resource to create and manage the enabled status of an agreement in a PingOne environment.

 ## Example Usage